European Accessibility Act (EAA) Fines and Penalties (And How to Avoid Them)

 Compliance isn’t a one-time effort.
 Set up systems to regularly review your products and services for accessibility.
 This includes testing updates, new features, or changes to ensure they align with the latest standards and regulations.

-Build Accessibility Awareness Within Your Team
+Step 5: Build Accessibility Awareness Within Your Team

 Educate your team on accessibility principles and EAA requirements.
 Consider hosting workshops on WCAG guidelines, inclusive design principles, and the importance of accessibility.
 By fostering a culture of accessibility, you reduce the risk of future non-compliance.